Requirements to Adopt a Child in Connecticut

 Have you come to terms with the fact the adoption process will come with both emotional highs and lows?

 If you and your spouse are both on the same page and feel confident in your answers to all of these questions, congratulations!
-To learn more about proceeding with adoption in Connecticut, please call 1-800-ADOPTION.
+To learn more about proceeding with adoption in Connecticut with our agency, please call 1-800-ADOPTION.

 American Adoptions isn’t affiliated with Connecticut’s foster care system, but that doesn’t mean we aren’t still passionate about it.
 To foster parent or adopt from foster care in Connecticut, you must: